NIcolasp14/Experience/README.md

 # Experience
-This is a point of reference to everything I am familiarised with.
+This is a point of reference to everything I am familiarised with (soft-tech-langs-stacks-envs-fields).
 Also, check out the timeline sketch.
 The following info are organised above into folders.

 ### (to do: add roadmaps)